esper-io/console_docs/docs/dashboard/components.md

 ### Recent Pipelines

 This status panel holds a summary of the tasks in the pipeline.
 It displays the information about the name, id of the job in the pipeline along with the status of the job.
 When you click on the View Run button or the Run Id link, you will be taken to the pipeline section where you can view the details.
+You can learn more about the pipelines [here](../pipeline/README.md).